Evita Test Complete

 - Microdeletions – Microdeletions are caused when a chromosome is missing a small piece.
 The severity of problems caused by a microdeletion is determined primarily by the size and location of the deletion.

 - Microduplications – Microduplications are caused by the copying of a small piece of a chromosome in each cell.
-Can cause autism spectrum disorders, learning disabilities, heat anomalies and other anomalies.
+Can cause autism spectrum disorders, learning disabilities, heart defects and other anomalies.

 - Placenta biopsy (Chorion Villus Sample (CVS)* – invasive test where small pieces of the placenta are retrieved through a thin needle in the mother’s abdomen for chromosome analysis.
 Possible from week 10.